 On the corner of Douglas Pike and Limerock Road, sits Smithfield’s newest ice cream *ahem* trailer.
 The trailer that once held horses, now holds fourteen different flavors of ice cream.
 Opened for two weeks and the first of its kind to this area, customers can expect a fresh, locally made sweet treat on these sweltering summer days.
-We sat down with Blackbird Farm and Moo Moo’s Ice Cream Trailer owner, Ann Marie Bouthillette and her daughter-in-law Sarah Bouthillette, to learn more.
+We sat down with the Blackbird Farm Ice Cream Trailer owner, Ann Marie Bouthillette and her daughter-in-law Sarah Bouthillette, to learn more.

 Where did the idea of converting an old horse trailer to an ice cream trailer come from?

 AB: Last year I had the idea of setting up a tent with an ice cream cart underneath it, but the health department wanted me to sell ice cream sandwiches rather than the traditional offerings.
 My husband Kevin, wanted to sell the real deal.
 We were trying to figure out how we could get an ice cream stand in the works and expedited for this year, and it was around the end of March when my daughter-in-law, Sarah, mentioned she had a few ideas for an ice cream trailer.
 Sarah sent Kevin and I pictures and we discussed the concept of turning a horse trailer into an ice cream trailer.
 We explored the idea a little bit more while I looked around for something that would work, but it seemed as though there was only food trucks for sale.
 We finally found a horse trailer in New Hampshire on Craigslist.
 So, we picked it up, brought it back here to Blackbird Farm around April and took about three to four weeks to completely put together.
 The trailer was pretty much completed in May –we just had to wait for the health department to give us the okay to sell ice cream.